aniOfri/thencgame/README.md

-# thensgame
+# thencgame
-Which israeli settlements is nearest?
+Which country is nearest?